-About / History and Greyhound Reform
+About / Greyhound Reform

 In February 2015, the media exposed serious animal welfare breaches and industry corruption in the NSW greyhound industry.
 The revelations surrounding the practice of live animals being used to train greyhounds shocked the general public.
-Five registered trainers were immediately stood down and the board of the governing body, Greyhound Racing NSW (GRNSW) was disbanded.
+Five registered trainers were immediately stood down and the then board of the governing body, Greyhound Racing NSW (GRNSW), was disbanded.

 The Greyhound Industry Reform Panel